yochaigal/cairn/resources/frequently-asked-questions.md

  **Warden**: _"After a half hour's walk along the ravine, you finally arrive at a spot just above the shelf.
 Deep within the chasm you can see a blanket of early morning fog, and just beneath it the glitter of rushing water."_

  **Barry**: _"Are there any large stones near the edge?
 I'd like to hammer a piton into it, then loop our rope through.
-We can then lower ourselves safely into the ravine and onto the shelf."_
+I can lower myself safely into the ravine and onto the shelf."_

+ **Warden**: _"You find a large stone along the edge and hammer the piton into it."_

+ **Barry**: _"Great, I lower myself down. **Esther** will follow, I assume."_

- _**Barry's PC** carefully lowers himself onto the shelf while **Esther's PC** keeps an eye on the stone.
-Carefully planting his feet on the shelf, he tests the rope and calls up to his partner, who climbs down.
-After she arrives safely on the shelf, they sorrowfully leave the rope behind for the return journey.
+ **Warden**: _"Carefully planting your feet on the shelf, you test the rope and call up to **Esther**, who climbs down.
+After she has arrived safely on the shelf, you survey your surroundings.
 The shelf appears to zigzag down the inside of the ravine, nearly to the bottom.
-The sounds of rushing water below fills the ravine._
+The sound of rushing water below fills the ravine.
+Do you leave the rope behind for the return journey?"_

+ **Esther**: _"Unfortunately, yes.
+I'm also going to mark our location on my map.
+Who knows if it'll make a difference, but just in case...
+OK, let's get out of here."_

- _The party moves carefully down the shelf, digging their fingers into the cliff-face for safety.
+ **Warden**: "_The party moves carefully down the shelf, digging their fingers into the cliff-face for safety.
 To ward off the growing shadows, **Esther's PC** lights her torch.
 A half-hour into their descent they arrive at a small waterfall blocking their way forward.
 The water flows down the slippery rock surface and into a small basin below before tumbling into the dark abyss._

  _The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Barry** argues that they should press on, despite the dangers.
 The Warden says that **Barry's PC** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Barry** rolls a 14, a fail.
 He slips and tumbles down the waterfall into the water-filled basin below._